 But yeast in the vagina can sometimes "overgrow" and lead to symptoms of a yeast infection.
-This can happen if:
+This can happen if a girl:

-- A girl's immune system is weakened (from an illness or medicines like chemotherapy.
+- has a weak immune system from an illness or medicines like chemotherapy

-- A girl takes antibiotics for a bacterial infection (such as strep throat) (the antibiotics can kill off the "good" bacteria that keep the Candida in check).
+- takes antibiotics for a bacterial infection (such as strep throat).
+The antibiotics can kill off the "good" bacteria that keep the Candida in check.

-- A girl has high blood sugar.
+- has high blood sugar.
 Girls whose diabetes isn't well-controlled are more likely to get yeast infections.

-- A girl wears clothing (especially underwear) that's too tight or made of materials like nylon that trap heat and moisture.
+- wears clothing (especially underwear) that is too tight or made of materials like nylon that trap heat and moisture

 Young girls who haven't gone through puberty yet are less likely to get yeast infections, but they can happen.
 So if your young daughter complains of itching or discomfort in her vaginal area, it's important to talk with her doctor.

 How Are Vaginal Yeast Infections Diagnosed?